EinsEli/LaunchPort/README.md

 > [!NOTE]
 > This project is my first public project and I am still learning a long the way.
+> Feel free to contribute by fixing bugs, adding new features, improving the code quality
-> Feel free to contribute and help improve this project for everyone!
+> and help make LaunchPort better for everyone!